Line25 is reader supported. At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site. Learn more

 Build a complete website design mockup for a fictional design studio, starting with the creation of the initial layout then moving on to designing the individual page elements.
-The result is a modern, crisp and clean webpage layout ready for coding.
+The result is a modern, crisp and clean web page layout ready for coding.

 Taking inspiration from various modern website designs, we’ll produce this clean and crisp website layout.
-Key features include horizontal bands to separate the content into specific areas; a colourful header area introducing the site; a friendly welcome message with examples of work; two-column main layout and a resource filled footer.
+Key features include horizontal bands to separate the content into specific areas; a colorful header area introducing the site; a friendly welcome message with examples of work; two-column main layout and a resource filled footer.

 A good start with any design is to sketch out the plans on paper, the free reign of the pencil helps flesh out the rough layout with ease.

 Planning out a wireframe also helps develop a hierarchy and gives an insight into the best positions for key elements of the design.

 Create a new document in Adobe Photoshop, I tend to make the size of the artwork similar to that of a common widescreen monitor to give a good representation of the overall look of the site.

 Place guides at a 960px width in the centre of the document and create a basic grid to place the page items against.

 Begin with the creation of the header bar.
 Draw a selection across the full width of the document and fill with white.
 Double click the layer to open the layer styles and add a Gradient Overlay from grey to white running vertically.